Introduction

 Step-by-Step or Concept Breakdown

 Executing this protocol correctly requires a clear understanding of the sequence of events that lead to a pause and the precise actions that follow.
-On the flip side, first, you recognize cardiac arrest, activate emergency services, and begin high-quality chest compressions.
-Plus, when an AED arrives or a trained provider needs to assess the heart rhythm, compressions are paused for analysis.
-This pause must be kept strictly under ten seconds.
+First, you recognize cardiac arrest, activate emergency services, and begin high-quality chest compressions.
+Still, when an AED arrives or a trained provider needs to assess the heart rhythm, compressions are paused for analysis.
+On top of that, this pause must be kept strictly under ten seconds.
 The device will either advise a shock or instruct you to continue CPR.
-Regardless of the prompt, the next step is identical: remove the AED pads if instructed, or leave them in place, and place your hands directly on the chest That's the part that actually makes a difference..
+Regardless of the prompt, the next step is identical: remove the AED pads if instructed, or leave them in place, and place your hands directly on the chest Worth keeping that in mind..

 After you immediately resume cpr, you must begin with chest compressions, not rescue breaths.
 Start at the center of the chest, press down at least two inches for adults, allow full chest recoil, and maintain a steady rhythm.
 If you are performing CPR with a partner, coordinate the switch so that the incoming rescuer is already positioned and ready to compress before the current rescuer stops.
 The entire handoff should take less than five seconds.
 Once compressions restart, continue the established cycle of thirty compressions to two breaths (or continuous compressions with asynchronous ventilations if an advanced airway is in place) until professional help arrives, the AED prompts another analysis, or the patient shows clear signs of life.